How Integration and Automation Helped eCommerce Businesses Scale-up FAST

 United Ways

-Story time: United Ways is an organization that brings together the stakeholders in each community, government, NGOs, and business partners, to build a collective impact strategy that addresses the most present issues identified at the local level.
+Story time: United Way is an organization that brings together the stakeholders in each community, government, NGOs, and business partners, to build a collective impact strategy that addresses the most present issues identified at the local level.

 They had been using Salesforce to manage their clients and Mailchimp for email and marketing automation.
 But they needed these two solutions to work together to streamline communications, data sharing, and better customer engagement.